byu-oit/handel/docs/supported-services/dynamodb.rst

    * - <ENV_PREFIX>_TABLE_ARN
      - The ARN of the created DynamoDB table

 The <URL_PREFIX> is a consistent prefix applied to all information injected for service dependencies.
-See the [Consuming Service Dependencies](https://github.com/byu-oit-appdev/handel/wiki/Consuming-Service-Dependencies#environment-variable-prefix) page for information about the structure of this prefix.
+See :ref:`environment-variable-prefix` for information about the structure of this prefix.

 Events produced by this service
 -------------------------------